akshaynew2011/Movie_Trailer/README.md

 # Movie Trailer Website

-This is the first side project of my software development.
+This is the first side project of software development.

 It involves writing python code to store a list of movies which will be used to generate a static web page allowing visitors to browse the movies and watch the trailers.